GuruMaps/iOSManual/02-features.md

 1. Open the message containing the KML/KMZ/GPX file as an attachment.
 2. Tap and hold the attached KML/KMZ/GPX file name until a menu comes up.
-3. Choose the "Copy to Galileo" option to initiate the file import process.
+3. Choose the **Copy to Galileo** option to initiate the file import process.

 ![](/assets/track_import_email.png)

 #### File Manager/Dropbox

-If you saved KML/KMZ/GPX file on your device storage you can add it to your Collections in Galileo by clicking on them from any of installed file managers on your device.
+If you store your KML/KMZ/GPX files in the iOS Files app or other cloud service \(e.g. Dropbox\):

+1. Open the file you want to import,
+2. Tap the \[!!\] icon ,
+3. Select **Copy to Galileo** button.

 #### URL

 In case you have a web link to the KML/KMZ/GPX file:
 1. Tap the link to open it in your browser.
-2. Select "Copy to Galileo" option to initiate the import process.
+2. Select **Copy to Galileo** option to initiate the import process.

 ![](/assets/track_import_url.png)